cacois/gitlab-fogbugz/README.markdown

 Other Notes
 ---
+(NOTE: This section currently does not apply: as of gitlab 2.6 the post-receive hook does not receive the fle names, [see the request at github](https://github.com/gitlabhq/gitlabhq/issues/747) ).

 When parsing out the file names from gitlab commits, I've tacked on the branch that the file lives on.
 So in FogBugz you'll see files like "master/myfile.rb".
 This is simply because my team does the "release on a branch" thing (aka [Release Line](http://www.scmpatterns.com/book/pattern-summary.html)), and I like to see which branch certain bugs were fixed on.
 Feel free to modify this behavior.

 Caveats
 ---
+(NOTE: This section currently does not apply: as of gitlab 2.6 the post-receive hook does not receive the fle names, [see the request at github](https://github.com/gitlabhq/gitlabhq/issues/747) ).

 It's fairly obvious that FogBugz was written for a more traditional CVS/SVN SCM system in mind.
 As such, the commit list display doesn't really jive with git:

 ![Messy Commits List in FogBugz](http://img.skitch.com/20080424-kb6kujbfd224436pqgnhgj33sk.jpg)